-We’ll also help you to troubleshoot problems that might arise, and explain how to connect other devices to your Echo so that you can use the device to its fullest capacity.
+If you purchase a new smart device, you’ll need to connect it to your Wi-Fi network.
+This guide provides instructions on how to connect Alexa-enabled devices to Wi-Fi or switch your device to a different network.
+We’ll also help you to troubleshoot problems that might arise and explain how to connect other devices to your Echo, so you can use the device to its fullest capacity.

 Preparing your Alexa-enabled device

 To begin, take your Alexa-enabled device out of its packaging, and locate the power connector.
 Different devices will vary in how they are unpacked, but Amazon Echo devices should automatically start up once they are plugged into an outlet.
 Refer to the owner’s manual for any assistance plugging in your device.

 The goal of this first phase is merely to get your product out of its box and turned on for use.
 Once you power on the device, ensure the Alexa app is installed on your iOS or Android device, as you will need it throughout the setup process.

 We are going to use the Amazon Alexa app to get your device connected to the internet.
 After unpacking and plugging in your product, it may begin flashing an orange glow or even verbally announce it is ready — we can now start the setup process.

 With the Amazon Alexa app installed on either your iOS or Android device, follow these instructions:

 Step 1: Open the Amazon Alexa app on your device.